TechsCode-Team/UltraEconomyWiki/2-Installation/1-single.md

 ## Regular Installation

 To install the Ultra Economy on your server you need to drop the **UltraEconomy.jar** Than restart your server.
-After restarting the server Ultra Economy has succefully installed
+After restarting the server, Ultra Economy should have succesfully been installed.

 <br />